uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 # Introduction

-Bit Index Explicit Replication with Traffic Engineering (BIER-TE) was introduced in {{!RFC9262}} as an alternative to BIER multicast, offering enhanced capabilities through traffic engineering, or "tree engineering" in this context.
+Bit Index Explicit Replication with Traffic Engineering (BIER-TE) was introduced in {{!RFC9262}} as an extension to the BIER archtecture, offering enhanced capabilities through traffic engineering, or "tree engineering" in this context.
-In BIER-TE, the forwarding of multicast traffic is guided by the BIER-TE header that includes bits representing Bit Forwarding Egress Routers (BFERs) and links.
+In BIER-TE, the forwarding and replication of multicast traffic is guided by the BIER-TE header that includes bits representing Bit Forwarding Egress Routers (BFERs) and links.
 As a result, the entire multicast distribution tree is encoded directly within the packet header.
 This encoding leads to scalability challenges, particularly in large networks, which are similar as in BIER.
 However, BIER-TE encodes more information in the bistring and thus scales worse than BIER for large networks.

-BIER-TE inherits the concept of subsets from BIER where the network domain can be partitioned into smaller segments.
+BIER-TE inherits the concept of subsets from BIER where the network domain can be partitioned into smaller sub-topologies.
 A BIER-TE subset is a partition of the BIER-TE domain with a unique Set Identifier (SI).
 The SI containing the destination BFERs of a packet is indicated in the BIER-TE header as a bitstring.
 Further, the bitstring addresses only links and BFERs in that subset.